Tiffany pendant for each and every finisher

 7-hour time limit—Perfect race for beginners!

-The Nagoya Women’s Marathon was originated as the Nagoya International Women’s Marathon, an elite race known as a qualifying trial for the Olympics and the World Championships.
-To respond to the expectation of marathon fans across the country, the race was reformed into a mass marathon event with participants of 15,000 women in 2012.
-Starting and finishing at Nagoya Dome, the route is designed to showcase many focal points of the city.
-The course is also popular for being wide and mostly flat, which makes it easy to run and break records.
-While the race still serves as a world-leading competition among elite athletes, its time limit is set to be 7 hours long, so that even beginners can easily complete it!
-(The completion rate of 2019: 96.6%)
+The Nagoya Women’s Marathon was originated as the Nagoya International Women’s Marathon, an elite race known as a historical qualifying trial for the Olympics and the World Championships.
+To respond to the expectation of marathon fans across the country, the race was reformed into a mass participation marathon with participants of 15,000 women in 2012.
+Starting and finishing at VANTELIN DOME NAGOYA, the route is designed to showcase the city’s landmarks.
+The course is also popular for being wide and mostly flat, which makes it easy for runners to set and break records.
+While the race still serves as a world-leading competition among elite athletes, its 7-hour-long time limit makes it beginner-friendly and easy to finish.
+(The completion rate of 2021: 98.9%)

-With 13,114 participants, the inaugural Nagoya Women’s Marathon in 2012 was recognized as the largest women’s marathon in the world by Guinness World Records.
-The Marathon had been improving its own record every year until 2018 and still holds the world record of 21,915 participants!
+Having gathered 13,114 participants, the inaugural Nagoya Women’s Marathon was recognized as the largest women’s marathon in the world by Guinness World Records.
+The Marathon improved its own record every year until 2018 and still holds the world record (21,915 participants in 2018).

 Run for Charity

-“Running for a charity” is a global phenomenon among marathon events around the world.
-The Nagoya Women’s Marathon offers charity entries with which runners support a charity of their choice by paying an extra fee in addition to the standard entry fee.
+“Running for a charity” is a global phenomenon among marathon events around the world including the London Marathon.
+The Nagoya Women’s Marathon offers a charity entry program in which runners support a charity of their choice by paying an extra fee as a donation in addition to the standard entry fee.
 (Each charity participant chooses an organization to support from the list of charities provided by the organizer.)